Best Tea for a Cold: What to Drink When You Catch a Common Cold

 Peppermint Tea— Best Tea for Congestion

 Peppermint tea contains menthol, which can help open up nasal passages and ease congestion.
-Its cooling sensation also helps calm irritation in the throat and sinuses.
+Its cooling sensation also helps calm throat and sinus irritation.
+Drinking it warm may further support easier breathing and overall sinus comfort during a cold.

 How to Drink Tea Properly When You Have a Cold — Dofo Tea Experts' Advice